Remote-Sensing-Systems/RSS-SMAP-V5.0-L2C-Science-Grade/README.md

 # Remote Sensing Systems Science Grade SMAP V5 L2C Processing Algorithm

-This document was written to illustrate how users can run the Remote Sensing Systems Soil Moisture Active Passive (SMAP) Version 5 (V5) Level 2C (L2C) science-grade processing algorithm.
+This document was written to illustrate how users can run the Remote Sensing Systems Soil Moisture Active Passive (SMAP) Version 5 (V5) Level 2C (L2C) science-grade processing algorithm for sea-surface salinity (SSS) retrievals.
 The science-grade processing algorithm is meant to be a user-friendly simplification of the full RSS SMAP V5 L2C processing code.

+The science-grade code contains both the forward model (i.e., the calculation of 'expected' brightness and antenna temperatures) and the 40-km salinity retrieval algorithm, which is, effectively, and inversion of the forward model.
+The smoothing to 70-km and the SMAP SSS uncertainty estimation are not contained in this package (although these are both available as part of the release of the full L2C processing code).
+For more information on the full RSS SMAP SSS V5.0 retrieval algorithm and forward model, please see the [NASA/RSS SMAP Salinity Version 5.0 Validated Release ATBD](https://data.remss.com/smap/SSS/V05.0/documents/SMAP_NASA_RSS_Salinity_Release_V5.0.pdf).

 This code is written in Fortran and is set up to be complied using the `gfortran` compiler.
 It inputs L2B ASCII files located in the `sample_data` subfolder and will output ASCII files containing relevant variables from the L2C processing.
 Information on the contents of the input and output ASCII files can be found in `l2b_ascii_file_variable_list.md` and `l2c_ascii_variable_list.md`, respectively.

 Also contained in the `sample_data` subfolder are example output L2C ASCII files (these end in `output_rss.txt`).
 Users should first check to see that they can replicate these ASCII output files by following the instructions below.
 Once done, users may edit and adapt the science-grade L2C processing code to their own needs.
+Note that the data output in these L2C ASCII files are just a small subset of the variables than can be output by the L2C code.
+For a full list of output L2C variables see section 12.1.4 of the ATBD given above.

 ## Compiling the code

 All source files are in the `L2C` folder, where `MAKE_SMAP_L2C_V50_ascii.f90` is the main program and it depends on the remaining `.f90` files included.

 [Meson](https://mesonbuild.com/) is used to build the code.
-Using a build directory named `build`:
+Once users have installed `meson`, they may compile the code using a build directory named `build` with the following commands:

 ```bash
 meson setup build .